TUDelft-PRIME-Books/Linear-Algebra/Chapter2/LinearSystems.md

                  &  & x_2 & -&2x_3 &=&  2 \\
                  &   &  & &3x_3 &=& -12
           \end{array}
-   \right.&\qquad&
+   \right.&\iff&
 \left(\begin{array}{rrr|r}1 &  3 & -2& 4\\0& 1 &  -2 &  2\\0 & 0 & 3 & -12
-\end{array}\right)
+\end{array}\right).
 \end{array}
 $$

 As we have seen before, the solution can now be found by backward substitution.

-The right moment to start this backward substitution is when the augmented matrix has been simplified to so-called **echelon form**.
+The right moment to start this backward substitution is when the augmented matrix has been simplified to so-called **{index}`echelon form`**.

 (Subsec:LinSystems:RowReduction)=

 ## Row reduction and echelon forms

-In {numref}`Subsec:LinSystems:Elimination` we have solved linear systems by eliminating variables from equations.
+In {numref}`Subsection %s <Subsec:LinSystems:Elimination>` we have solved linear systems by eliminating variables from equations.
 It would be nice to have a clear mark where we can stop rewriting the given system, to forestall ending up in a never ending loop.
 When we use the notation of an augmented matrix we can identify such a mark.
 We first need a few more definitions.

 ::::{prf:definition}